Skip to content

 2. Configure

-Edit the server config to enable credential mounts and extensions:
+Edit the server config to enable mounts and extensions:

 # Open the config in your editor